stuartellis/tools-container/README.md

 The _.aws_ directory in your user account is shared, so that the AWS CLI in the Linux shell automatically uses your settings.

-Similarly, the _.ssh_ directory in your user account is shared.
-The Linux shell runs an SSH agent, but it does _not_ share any SSH agent that you are running on the host system.
+Similarly, the _.ssh_ directory in your user account is shared with the container.

 > For safety, your _.aws_ and _.ssh_ directories are read-only in the Linux shell.